 Tulane does not require interviews for international applicants; however, if you would like to request an optional informational interview with your admission representative or Tulane alumni, we will gladly try to accommodate you via Skype or in person.
 Non-native English speakers are also welcome to participate in third-party unscripted interviews using a service of your choice.

-International applicants may participate in an interview conducted by InitialView as part of their application.
-InitialView will conduct and record an interview with you and provide it directly to us for our review.
+International applicants may participate in an interview conducted by InitialView or take an interview through the Duolingo English Test as part of their application.
+InitialView and Duolingo will conduct and record an interview with you and provide it directly to us for review.